2.6.5 Change of assessment process - application from payer or payee

 The Registrar must give the parties written reasons for the decision to change an assessment, including the reasons for establishing that special circumstances existed in the case (CSA Act section 98S(4)).
 This provides the parties with a clear understanding of the relevant considerations and decision making process.
 The Registrar will also document the reasons for the type and duration of the decision in the notice of decision.
 If the Registrar fails to give written reasons to either party this does not affect the validity of the decision (section 98S(5)).

-The Registrar must also amend the administrative assessment to give effect to the change of assessment decision and give the parties a written notice of the assessment (CSA Act sections 75 and 76).
-The assessment notice must include, or be accompanied by, information about the parties' right to object to the Registrar's decision (4.1.2), and to apply for an AAT first review if they are aggrieved by the Registrar's decision on the objection (section 76(3)).
+The Registrar must also amend the administrative assessment to give effect to the change of assessment decision and give the parties a written notice of the assessment (CSA Act section 75 and section 76).
+The assessment notice must include, or be accompanied by, information about the parties' right to object to the Registrar's decision (4.1.2), and to apply for ART review if they are aggrieved by the Registrar's decision on the objection (section 76(3)).

 If the Registrar refuses to make a change to the assessment (2.6.3), the parties must be provided with written reasons for that decision.